 This can help to improve the accuracy of treatment, ensuring that only cancer cells are targeted, protecting surrounding healthy cells.

-Professor Uwe Oelfke is leading this pioneering work, for which Oracle is funding two scientists to work on projects that promise to revolutionise head and neck radiotherapy.
-He is the new head of the ICR’s and the Royal Marsden’s joint department of Physics and is a specialist at targeting radiation at tumours with pinpoint accuracy.
+This work is being pioneered by Professor Uwe Oelfke.
+He is the new head of The Institute of Cancer Research's and the Royal Marsden’s joint department of Physics and is a specialist at targeting radiation at tumours with pinpoint accuracy.